labsyspharm/cycif.org/index.md

 Hospital under a discarded/excess tissue protocol as detailed in Institutional Review Board (IRB) protocol IRB17-1688 (2018) for research deemed to “involve no more than minimal risk to the subjects.”

+### Funding

+This work was made possible by NIH grants P50-GM107618, U54-HL127365 and the Ludwig Center at Harvard.

 ### Publications